yasaichi/standard_assert/README.md

 ## Usage

-Since assertion methods are defined as module functions of `Assert`, you can use them as instance methods to any classes that mix in the module:
+Include `Assert` module in a class, and you can use the assertion methods as its private methods:

 ```ruby
 require 'standard_assert'